 In some cases, you’ll need to have an injection of contrast dye.
 This will help your doctor to see certain areas in your body clearly.
 If your test requires dye, you’ll receive it through an intravenous line or through an injection near your spinal cord.
 A nurse will inject the dye before the test begins.

-Once you’re ready, you‘ll lie on an examination table (usually on your back) that slides into a tunnel at the center of the CT scanner.
-Then, the table will move slowly through the scanner while the X-ray beams record images.
+Once you’re ready, you’ll lie on an examination table (usually on your back) that slides into a tunnel at the center of the CT scanner.
+The table will then move slowly through the scanner while the X-ray beams record images.